esonsino/portfolio/data-jobs-analysis-usa/README.md

-In-Demand Skills for Data Careers: An Insightful Guide What are the most in-demand skills for jobs in the data field.
+In-Demand Skills for Data Careers: An Insightful Guide

 Exploring the most frequently advertised job titles in the data field to determine which skills are currently most sought-after by employers.